tombruijn/peak/README.md

-# Git Brancher
+# Peak

-Welcome to Brancher!
-A small little utility to navigate branches, quickly switch between them, and when you're done with them, delete them.
+Welcome to Peak!
+A little utility to navigate Git branches, quickly switch between them, and when you're done with them, delete them.

 ## Installation